 Psychologists believe there is an optimal amount of stimulation necessary for improvement and success.

 If you’re stuck wondering where to go to meet new women, or if you’re in a routine that does not enable you to meet new women, you need to step out of your comfort zone to find that Goldilocks-style “just right” zone of mental/psychological arousal.

 One client, we’ll call Bill, is a great example of how a small change can make a big difference.

 The very next Saturday, Bill intended to stay in and perfect his dumpling-making skills.

 He invited his friend to come over, but she said she was going out with friends to hear a band play, and she invited him to come.

-In the past, he would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled into our program.
+In the past, he would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled in our program.

 So, he put his dumpling ingredients back in the fridge and went out with his friend and the group.
 He had an amazing time.